DataHaskell/docs/_posts/2016-10-19-current-environment.md

     - Math.Probably.FoldingStats defines statistics as folds that can be composed and calculated independently of the container of the underlying data.
     - Strategy.\* implements various transition operators for Markov Chain Monte Carlo, including Metropolis-Hastings, Hamiltonian Monte Carlo, NUTS, and continuous/discrete slice samplers.
     - Math.Probably.MCMC implements functions and combinators for running Markov chains and interleaving transition operators.

+#### Probabilistic programming languages
+  - **monad-bayes** [](https://github.com/adscib/monad-bayes){:.github} - A library for probabilistic programming in Haskell using probability monads.
+The emphasis is on composition of inference algorithms implemented in terms of monad transformers.
+The code is still experimental, but will be released on Hackage as soon as it reaches relative stability.
+User's guide will appear soon.
+In the meantime see the models folder that contains several examples.
+  - **hakaru** [](https://hackage.haskell.org/package/hakaru){:.hackage} [](https://github.com/hakaru-dev/hakaru){:.github} - Hakaru is a simply-typed probabilistic programming language, designed for easy specification of probabilistic models and inference algorithms.
+Hakaru enables the design of modular probabilistic inference programs by providing:
+      - A language for representing probabilistic distributions, queries, and inferences
+      - Methods for transforming probabilistic information, such as conditional probability and probabilistic inference, using computer algebra

 ### Supervised learning